harryfrzz/hazel/README.md

 - Set any video as your live wallpaper
 - Loop or play once options
 - Mute/unmute audio
-- App Hides into menu bar (no dock icon)
+- App Hides into menu bar
+- Low resource usage

 ## Installation